punkish/winston-better-sqlite3/README.md

 });
 ```

 **Note:** The user has to provide only the name of the `sqlite3` database file.
-The module will create a database if it doesn't already exist (as `sqlite3` always does), and will create a table called `log` inside the database if the table doesn't already exist.
+The module will create a database if it doesn't already exist (as `sqlite3` always does), and will create a table of a given name (`log` by default) inside the database if the table doesn't already exist.

 The `id` and `timestamp` columns are automatically inserted by `sqlite3`.
 The user can provide whatever others columns needed for tracking logging info.
 For example, I use `level`, `resource`, `query` and `message` in one of my projects (as shown in the example above).
 All logging params are stored in columns of datatype `TEXT`.